vmware-tanzu/tanzu-dev-portal/content/guides/spring/bootifying-java-apps.md

 Now it is time to update your application dependencies, packaging and create a Spring Boot application class.

 If you want to use either Maven or Gradle, [Spring Initializr](http://start.spring.io/) is the recommended approach for generating a new Spring Boot application.
 Spring Initializr is like a shopping cart for all of the dependencies you might need for your application.
 It offers a fast way to pull in all of the dependencies you need for an application and does a lot of the setup for you.
-Just Navigate to [Spring Initializr](http://start.spring.io/), fill in the metadata, add the dependencies relevant to your application ... and generate the new project.
+Just Navigate to [Spring Initializr](http://start.spring.io/), fill in the metadata, add the dependencies relevant to your application, and generate the new project.
 Make sure to carefully pick the right Spring Boot starters for your application.

 Initializr will automatically generate the main Spring Boot application class for you.
 Feel free to adjust it to your needs.